About the Author(s)

 As a member of the OIC Contact Group on Nagorno-Karabakh, Pakistan has supported Azerbaijan’s stance on the conflict—the region to be an integral part of Azerbaijan’s national territory.
 A recent example is that of the speech of the Foreign Minister of Pakistan, Shah Mahmood Qureshi, at the OIC Contact Group meeting in September 2019, directing for pressure to be put on Armenia concerning the Nagorno-Karabakh region.

 Amplified Military Cooperation

 With growing development and cooperation, the prospect of greater military cooperation is to be expected.
 Despite its strategic alliances with other partners, Azerbaijan’s inclination towards military cooperation with Pakistan has only intensified.
-A nuclear power in conjunction with its expansive military assets, Pakistan has much to offer, more so when it comes to Azerbaijan, its longstanding ally.
+A nuclear state in conjunction with its expansive military assets, Pakistan has much to offer, more so when it comes to Azerbaijan, its longstanding ally.